Registering a domain name involves only a few short steps. But despite being a straightforward process, it’s not something you want to rush.

 The DNS is a universally recognized, decentralized system for naming websites.
 This is what allows computers, phones, and any other device that can access the internet to find the webpage a user is looking for.

-Checking domain availability only takes a couple of seconds, and nearly every registrar and hosting service has a free domain name search tool that allows you to do this (via a record system called WHOIS and RDAP).
+Checking domain availability takes only a couple of seconds, and nearly every registrar and hosting service has a free domain name search tool that allows you to do this (via a record system called WHOIS or RDAP).
 Here are a few tools for quickly checking the availability of a domain:

-Remember that domain names are universal, so if a domain name is unavailable from one provider, it’s unavailable from all of them.
-What’s great about these tools is that they’ll often suggest similar domains that are available if yours isn’t.
+Remember, domain names are universal, so if a domain name is unavailable from one provider, it’s unavailable from all of them.
+What’s great about these tools is they’ll often suggest similar domains that are available if yours isn’t.

 If your domain name is unavailable, you might get a message back about brokering the domain.
-This means that the domain name is taken, but the registrar offers a service wherein they will negotiate with the domain owner on your behalf to try and get them to sell their domain name.
+This means the domain name is taken, but the registrar offers a service where they’ll negotiate with the domain owner on your behalf to try and get them to sell it to you.

-Although snagging your first-choice domain name might sound enticing, it’s important to understand the risks associated with attempting to broker a domain name.
+Although snagging your top domain name choice might sound enticing, it’s important to understand the risks associated with attempting to broker a domain name.

 Broker service fees are paid in addition to domain registration fees, even if the current domain owner is unwilling to sell the domain.
 The process can be time-consuming and delay the launch of your store.
 And even if the current owner does make an offer, it’s likely to be far more expensive than just purchasing an available domain.

 Depending on your situation and how much capital you’re able to deploy, brokering a domain might be the best route to go.
 But if you’re on a budget, you can always try some variations to keep costs low.